 Amazon Music HD is marketed as an affordable high-quality streaming service for Amazon Prime members concerned about audio quality.
 Spotify, on the other hand, is for everybody.
 It’s one of the most accessible platforms around, and it has mastered the art of music discovery.
 Let’s take a closer look at Amazon Music HD vs Spotify to see which service is a better bang for your buck.

-Editor’s note: this article was updated on April 15, 2021, to include additional information about audio quality.
+Editor’s note: this article was updated on September 16, 2021, to discuss Amazon’s addition of podcasts.

 Amazon Music HD vs. Spotify Premium: Streaming quality